PrefectHQ/prefect/docs/cloud/organizations.md

 - Organization roles apply to users across an organization.
 These roles are Admin and Member.
 - Workspace roles apply to users within a specific workspace.

-Select **Roles** within an organziation to see the configured workspace roles for your organization.
+Select **Roles** within an organization to see the configured workspace roles for your organization.

 ![Organization roles in Prefect Cloud.](/img/ui/org-roles.png)